-After Monday’s guest post about the need to have a self defense shotgun, I received a few questions about the 20 gauge.
+After seeing a guest post about the need to have a self defense shotgun, several readers asked me questions about the 20 gauge.
 Here is one:

 “Nice article on the shotgun for defensive use.
 Good to see the old stand by’s discussed from time to time.